MakDon/calendar/README.md

 ## Testing

 The interface testing code is written in Python.
-With python installed, just simply run
+With Python installed, just simply run
 `npm run test`
 The calendar would run in test mode, with MongoDB connected but without adaptors.
+The coverage would be shown after test success.

 ## License

 MIT license.

 WARNING: The GUI style is learned from [Tower](https://tower.im/).
-Do not use in production to avoid legal consequences
+Do not use in business to avoid legal consequences

 [travis-badge]:    https://travis-ci.com/MakDon/calendar.svg?branch=master
 [travis-link]:     https://travis-ci.com/MakDon/calendar